AlignRec: Aligning and Training in Multimodal Recommendations: Related Work

-\textbf{Vision-Language Pre-training.} Recently, vision-language pre-training is effective in understanding and integrating vision and language information with large-scale data, which is helpful in multimodal recommendation.
-CLIP~\cite{radford2021learning} proposes to align image and text via contrastive learning and large-scale image-text pair pre-training.
+\textbf{Vision-Language Pre-training.} Recently, vision-language pre-training is effective in understanding vision and text information with large-scale data, which is helpful in multimodal recommendation.
+CLIP~\cite{radford2021learning} proposes to align image and text via contrastive learning and pre-training.
 ALBEF~\cite{li2021align} designs an image-text contrastive learning task to align image and text features before fusing them.
-BLIP~\cite{li2022blip} utilizes multi-task learning by building the image-text contrastive learning, image-text matching, and mask language modeling tasks.
-BEiT3~\cite{wang2022image} regards image as a foreign language and builds a general make-vision-language task to learn one integrated representation for multimodal features.
-Vision and language information is naturally fused and aligned with the help of multiway transformers~\cite{bao2022vlmo}.
-They inspire us to align vision and text.
+BLIP~\cite{li2022blip} utilizes multi-task learning by building image-text pre-training tasks.
+BEiT3~\cite{wang2022image} regards image as a foreign language and builds a general make-vision-language task to learn one integrated representation for multimodal features, with the help of multiway transformers~\cite{bao2022vlmo}.
+Due to the complicated structures of these models, many evaluation metrics are proposed.
+But they are missing in multimodal recommendation.
+Therefore, most of multimodal recommendation methods still use less powerful features.